-Lack of Capital May Impede Achievement of Investment Objectives
+Lack of Capital May Impede Achievement of Company Objectives

-There is a risk that the amount of capital raised in this Offering will be insufficient to meet the Investment Objectives and/or operational requirements of the Company.
-If the Company raises only the Minimum Dollar Amount, the Company may not have sufficient proceeds to fully implement its Investment Objectives with respect to the Properties.
-Alternatively, even if the Company raises the Maximum Dollar Amount, improvement and/or operation costs may be greater than expected.
-In either case, a reduction in the amount of funds available for capital improvements to the Properties may result in decreased rental payments for the storage facilities or mobile home lots in the future, which could decrease the cash available for distribution to Members.
+There is a risk that the amount of capital raised in this Offering will be insufficient to meet the Company Objectives and/or operational requirements of the Company.
+If the Company raises only the Minimum Dollar Amount, the Company may not have sufficient proceeds to fully implement its Company Objectives with respect to the Properties.
+Alternatively, even if the Company raises the Maximum Dollar Amount, capital improvements and/or operational costs may be greater than expected.
+In either case, a reduction in the amount of funds available for capital improvements to the Properties may result in increased operational costs and/or decreased rental payments for the storage facilities or mobile home lots in the future, which could decrease the cash available for distribution to Members.

 Specifically, and solely with respect to non-real estate secured loans, the Manager will consider first obtaining funds from Members to satisfy any such shortage in capital.
 If the Manager is unable to obtain such funds from Members, the Manager will then consider obtaining funds from a third party.
 Obtaining funds from a Member and/or third party may require an increase in the amount of financing that the Company will be obligated to repay.
 In addition, there is no certainty that funds from a Member and/or third party will be available at a reasonable cost with respect to non-real estate secured loans, if available at all, and the Manager may need to sell additional Interests to Members, and if there is still a shortage of necessary capital, the Manager may need to sell additional Interests to prospective Investors, which could dilute the Interests of the Members.